 The controversy surrounding EMFs never seems to end, and with good reason.
 The technology is changing quickly with the rise of 5G and wireless technology being in everything from your car to your fridge.
 The truth is, we don’t know the health effects of this technology and won’t fully know for years.

-We’ve tackled this topic a few times on the podcast and the blog, but today we’ll get an update from EMF expert Daniel DeBaun of DefenderShield on new developments.
+We’ve tackled this topic a few times on the podcast and the blog, but today we’ll get an update from EMF expert Daniel DeBaun of DefenderShield on new developments, especially those surrounding 5G.

 Episode Highlights: The Advent of 5G

 - what non-ionizing radiation is and why we need to be cautious of it

 - what’s coming with 5G and why it is a big deal